 More Ottobots roll out for the holidays at CVG

 Officially launched for the holiday travel season.
 Passengers can now order contactless delivery directly to their location in Concourse B of CVG Airport, delivered by an autonomous robot.
-Customers can select “grab-and-go” beverage and travel items sold at select retail stores operated by Paradies Lagardere via orderatcvg.com on mobile devices.
+Customers can select “grab-and-go” beverages and travel items sold at select retail stores operated by Paradies Lagardere via orderatcvg.com on mobile devices.

 Customers will receive status updates on their phones, as well as a unique QR code, which can be scanned by the robot’s top camera to open the secure compartment so they can retrieve their items.
-The entire delivery experience is contactless, noted Ottonomy.
+The entire delivery experience is contactless, as noted Ottonomy.

 “At CVG, we are redefining the travel experience by combining talent and tech to deliver innovative solutions,” said Candace McGraw, CEO of CVG Airport.
 “We’ve built a culture of innovation at the airport and are excited to partner with Ottonomy to test and advance this technology in a live, airport environment.”